1500

 Olaus Petrie: "Tobia Commedia," earliest Swed. stage play

-Giovanni Francesco Straparola (1490-1557), Ital. author, publishes first European collection of fairy tales
+Giovanni Francesco Straparola (1490-1557), Ital. author, publishes first

 Nicholas Udall: "Ralph Roister Doister," earliest Eng. comedy